 I mean…it totally makes sense when I think about it, but I was blown away that this information wasn’t front & center everywhere!

-Anyways, I was very disappointed that this happened, but I am happy that I have a platform to be able to share my experience.
+Anyways, I was extremely disappointed that this happened, but I am happy that I have a platform to be able to share my experience.
 I hope that this can help educate other breastfeeding mothers so they can make the best educated decision for themselves and not have the same breastfeeding mistake I had!

-Now, lets talk about formula for a sec.
+Now, let’s talk about formula for a sec.

 Like I said earlier, I already had Lily on some soy.
 I never really felt great about that either.

 Long story short, after I spoke with Corrine and came to peace with the fact that Lily would need to be on formula full-time, I ended up switching to goat formula.
-I will tell you more of what lead me to this decision in another post.
+I will tell you more of what lead me to this educated decision in another post.

 I am going to break this up and talk about formula in a separate post because this is just a lot of information.